pixeljetstream/r3e-trace-analysis/README.md

 bridge of R3E

 * Currently the replay rate is ~15 milliseconds
-* For now only Player.GameSimulationTime is interpolated
+* All float values are linearly interpolated

 ### **r3e-trace-viewer.exe**